frankwallis/example-service/README.md

+# example-service #

-# Submodule for plugin-typescript example
+Submodule for plugin-typescript example